Wichita Transit seeing more riders as gas prices continue to climb

 However, with both the lessening of the coronavirus pandemic and the large increase in gas prices, there has been a huge jump from 2021 to 2022.

-“As the gas prices continue to go up, it’s certainly likely that we may see additional ridership as well,” explained Hinkel.
+“As the gas prices continue to go up, it’s certainly likely that we may see additional ridership as well,” Hinkel explained.
 “Right now, we’re still providing all of our services as scheduled.
 We certainly do not want to have any negative impact on the community.”

 However, he did say the current cost of fuel has caused the city to take some of its own precautions.